Hastings Asset Management

 Venture Round in 2019

-D.Throne is a manufacturer specializing in electric vehicles designed for children, including electric cars and electric trains.
+D.Throne is a manufacturer specializing in electric vehicles designed for children, including electric cars and trains.
 The company focuses on creating European-style handcrafted electric strollers that prioritize safety and smooth operation.
-Their products are made from eco-friendly materials and feature low noise levels.
-Additionally, D.Throne incorporates technology typically found in adult vehicles, allowing both adults and children to experience the enjoyment of driving these electric strollers.
+D.Throne's products are made from eco-friendly materials and feature low noise output, incorporating advanced technology typically found in adult vehicles.
+This allows both adults and children to enjoy a safe and enjoyable driving experience.

 Looxid Labs